spotify/cassandra-medusa/docs/restore-setup.md

 ```
 # manually, aptitude, say no until it proposes installing the right version
 sudo aptitude install python3-setuptools=20.7.0-1

+# Alternatve: we had good result with just running this instead of the previous command.
+sudo pip3 install setuptools --upgrade
 ```

 Install python packages.
 Will take time to build java-driver.